Gulab Bagh and Zoo: History

 Gulab Bagh, also known as Sajjan Niwas Garden, was built by Maharana fateh Singh in the 1887.
 It is the fourth oldest zoo in the semi-continent.
 It spans across 66 acres of land, and is hailed as one of the most beautiful and largest garden in Rajasthan.
 By Maharana's volition, a horticulturist from Madras, T.H.
 Story, was appointed in 1882 to stock the garden with plants with medicinal values on the 66.5 acres of land and worked there until 1920.

-The garden consisted of a Lotus Pond, and many prominent trees that included many species of mangoes, guava, grapes, lemon, bor, mulberry, rayan, pomegranate, bananas, sapota, tamarind, bullock's heart (ramphal), lichi, arjun trees, wood apple, karonda, campher, citron, jamun, pummelo, meetha neem, kargi lime, ficus species, anola, jack fruit, dhanverjia, grandi flora, jasmin, dawood etc.
+The garden consisted of a Lotus Pond, and many prominent trees that included many species of mangoes, guava, grapes, lemon, bor, mulberry, rayan, pomegranate, bananas, sapota, tamarind, bullock's heart (ramphal), lichi, arjun trees, wood apple, karonda, camphor, citron, jamun, pummelo, meetha neem, kargi lime, ficus species, anola, jack fruit, dhanverjia, grandi flora, jasmin, dawood etc.

 In the year 1882, all the trees had their name-plates denoting Hindi, English, and systematic botanical names, which are not the same now.

 A small pond existed in the garden before it was demolished for the construction of Water works complex.
 In this pond a water lily, Victoria sp., was initially planted.
 The leaf of Victoria could withstand a child on a chair kept on it, a property common to all the water-lilies of the genus due to plant's structure.

-The garden draws it name as Gulab Bagh due to the presence of a ranch where variety roses can be found in abundance.
+The garden draws its name as Gulab Bagh due to the presence of a ranch where variety roses can be found in abundance.
 The garden was also called Bada Bagh but the name dropped has out of popular use.

 Maharana Sajjan Singh placed the foundation stone of the Victoria museum(now called Saraswati Bhawan Library) in the garden on 2 November 1890.
 It was inaugurated by Lord Lansdown.
 Mr. Gauri Shankar Ojha was the first curator of this museum appointed in the year 1890.
-The museum had many rare artefacts and stone manuscripts dating from 3rd Centaury B.C. to 17th Centaury A.D.
+The museum had many rare artefacts and stone manuscripts dating from 3rd Century B.C. to 17th Century A.D.

 British Prince Albert Victor unveiled a stone statue of Queen Victoria on 19 February 1890, in front of Victoria Museum which has now been replaced with a statue of Mahatma Gandhi.

 Various Flower and Vegetable shows were organized in the garden starting from the first one in 1888 by Maharana Fateh Singh.
 The zoo organized fights meant for entertainment between lions or tigers and wild boars.
 The zoo upon the fifth decade of its commencement included plenty of rare species including animals like Black Leopards, Rhinos, Ostriches, Zebras, hoolock gibbons, etc. most of the animals were transferred to other zoos in India after Independence.